 - The purpose of the District is to encourage the retention of housing affordability by allowing a context-appropriate spectrum of development, ranging from renovation and addition to infill and redevelopment in exchange for dedicated affordable housing units.

-Why is the Housing Conservation District being proposed?
+Why was the Housing Conservation District created?

 How will the Housing Conservation District be implemented?

 - The HCD will be implemented through amendments to the Zoning Ordinance and “to-be-developed” financial incentives.

 - A recently adopted Zoning Ordinance amendment requires site plan approval for new townhouse development within the HCD, allowing the community to review projects for potential impacts.